tobjaw/taskfile-parts/README.md

     # List of task names to exclude from generation (default: [])
     excludeTasks = [ "internal-task" "secret-task" ];

-    # Whether to generate packages in addition to apps (default: true)
+    # Whether to generate packages in addition to apps (default: false)
-    generatePackages = true;
+    generatePackages = false;

     # Customize the auto-generated devShell (default: {})
     shell = {